MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 ```
 >

-Great, this would be a good time to add a property to track the type of sushi piece.
+Great, now that you have connected to the chopsticks you should add a property to track the type of sushi piece.

 > [action]
-> Add the following to the start of the *SushiPiece* class:
+> Add the following to the start of the *SushiPiece* class beneath the chopstick declarations:
 >
 ```
 /* Sushi type */